loadero/loadero-python/README.md

 )
 ```

 The ignored value is pagination.
-It can ignored because pagination will contain
+It can be ignored because pagination will
-usufull page information when limit and offset query_params have been applied.
+contain useful page information when limit and offset query_params have been
+applied.

 This will return tests whose participant timeout attribute is smaller than ten
 minutes.